Explore Workforce Partnership Resources

 • Troops to Teachers and Spouse/Dependent Programs: UMass Global participates in programs like Troops to Teachers, MyCAA, and Survivors’ and Dependents Education Assistance (Chapter 35), supporting career transitions and educational opportunities for veterans and their families.

-Yes, University of Massachusetts Global is fully accredited.
+Yes, University of Massachusetts Global is accredited.
 Accreditation is a key indicator of academic quality and integrity, and we take it seriously.
-We hold both regional and program-specific accreditation, which means our programs meet rigorous standards set by recognized accrediting bodies.
+We hold both institutional and program-specific accreditation, which means our programs meet rigorous standards set by recognized accrediting bodies.
 Here is a list of our key accreditations and what each covers:

 • WASC Senior College and University Commission (WSCUC)